rogithub/QueueOfBatches/README.md

 It creates an executable console application that allows user to insert sample tasks to be executed later for the server application.
 Tasks will be enqueued in an existing table (see /DBStructure folder).

 ### Server Part
-It contains a console application that reads and executes tasks in multithreaded batches from the database (other sources are also possible described later on ITaskQueue topic).
+It contains a console application that dequeues and executes tasks concurrently from the database (other sources are also possible described later on ITaskQueue topic).

 ## Tasks Components
 Here are the main components.

   - TaskRunner.
-It is an Fsharp wrapper around MailboxProcessor class that is the core part of the server.
-It takes tasks in the form of ITask interface and executes them in multithreaded batches.
+It is an Fsharp wrapper around MailboxProcessor class that is the core part of the Server.
+It takes tasks in the form of ITask interface and executes them concurrently.

     **Important:** Only one instance of the Server per ITaskQueue can run at a given time.
 You can run multiple instances as long as they have different queues.
 Client app on the other hand can have as many instances as you want.